myakinkii/slova/README.md

 ## to enable stanza syntax parsing
 follow `./srv/lib/stanza/README.md`

-## to enable openapi text generation
+## to enable openai text generation
 just add your OPENAI_API_KEY to `.env` as you would expect